msaunders4-bc/talkr_portal/README.md

 #### Accessibility

-- All interactive elements have a minimum target size of 44x44px.
 - Colors meet WCAG AA contrast requirements.
 - Semantic HTML elements are used for screen reader compatibility.
 - ARIA labels are included where necessary.